Justine397/Student-Test-Results-Viewer/README.md

 3. Try importing the `strv.sql` file into a new, empty database to isolate any existing data conflicts.

 If you continue to experience issues, please contact justine.branzuela@gmail.com for further assistance.

----

-## Note: Work in Progress

-**Attention:** This project is still under development and may contain incomplete features or functionalities.
-Please be aware that certain aspects of the Grade Management System (GMS) may not be fully implemented.

-### Ongoing Work List

-- **User Image Integration:** Currently, the user image feature is not complete.
-Work is ongoing to integrate user images into the system for better user identification.

-- **Admin User Management:** The functionality to edit user information from the admin panel is not yet implemented.
-Administrators will soon be able to update user details such as names, email addresses, and roles.

-- **Instructor Grade Modification:** The ability for instructors to modify student grades directly from their interface is still in progress.
-Once completed, instructors will have the option to adjust grades for individual students.

----